radiantlogic-v8/documentation-new/documentation/web-services-api-guide/scim.md

 4. In the confirmation window, click Confirm.

 >[!note]
 >If you delete the JSON-formatted schema files directly on the file system, the RadiantOne service must be restarted for changes to take effect.
-If RadiantOne is deployed in a cluster, restart the service on all nodes.
+Restart the RadiantOne service from your Environment Operations Center.

 ## SCIM Resource Types

-SCIM resource types are managed from the Main Control Panel > Settings Tab > Server Front End > SCIM section > Resource Types tab on the right.
+SCIM resource types are managed from the [Classic Control Panel](#classic-control-panel) > Settings Tab > Server Front End > SCIM section > Resource Types tab on the right.

 >[!note]
->To view a list of resource types configured in RadiantOne, use: `http://<RadiantOneService>:8089/scim2/v2/resourcetypes`
+>To view a list of resource types configured in RadiantOne, use: `http://<RadiantOneServiceEndpoint>/scim2/v2/resourcetypes`

 A SCIM resource type is a collection of SCIM attributes identified by one or more SCIM schemas.
 Resource types are associated with specific base DNs in the RadiantOne namespace.
 For example, the “Users” resource type could be associated with o=companydirectory.
 This means that resource type “Users” cannot be associated with any other base DN.
 If you want to associate a resource type to multiple base DNs/views, you must aggregate them under a common root naming context and associate the resource type with the root naming context level.